DavidOlaomi/supabase-mcp/TASKS.md

 - [x] Create tool for updating records in tables (2025-03-29)
 - [x] Create tool for deleting records from tables (2025-03-29)
 - [X] Update README.md with setup and usage instructions (2025-03-29)

-## Upcoming Tasks
 - [X] Add unit tests for all tools (2025-03-29)
 - [X] Implement error handling and logging (2025-03-29)

+## Upcoming Tasks
-- [ ] Add support for pagination in read operations
+- [X] Add support for pagination in read operations (2025-04-11)
-- [ ] Add support for filtering in read operations
+- [X] Add support for filtering in read operations (2025-04-11)
 - [ ] Add support for sorting in read operations
 - [ ] Add support for joins in read operations
 - [ ] Implement schema validation for input data

 ## Discovered During Work
 - [ ] Consider adding a tool for executing raw SQL queries
-- [ ] Consider adding a tool for listing available tables
+- [X] Consider adding a tool for listing available tables (2025-04-11)
-- [ ] Consider adding a tool for reading table schemas
+- [X] Consider adding a tool for reading table schemas (2025-04-11)
+- [ ] Add comprehensive integration tests
+- [ ] Implement proper logging configuration
+- [ ] Add API documentation using Swagger/OpenAPI